Louisiana

 The deadline for returning voted ballots to the registrar of voters office for an election are:

-- by 8 p.m. on election day for military personnel;
+• by 8:00 p.m. on election day for military personnel and/or their dependents;

 If you have been convicted of a felony, you can vote if you are no longer under an order of imprisonment (including probation, suspended sentences, and parole) OR (a) you have not been incarcerated within the last five years (even if you are still under an order of imprisonment, i.e. on probation or parole) and (b) the order of imprisonment is not related to a felony conviction for election fraud or certain other election offenses.

-To restore your right to vote after a felony conviction, you must appear in person at the registrar of voters office, complete a voter registration application, and provide documentation from the appropriate correction official to prove that you have completed your probation and/or parole or that you have not been incarcerated within the last five years and are not under an order of imprisonment.
+• If the voter was registered to vote previously, the voter must appear in person at the registrar of voters office, complete a voter registration application, and provide documentation to prove that they have completed probation and/or parole or that they have not been incarcerated within the last five years and are not under an order of imprisonment related to a felony conviction for election fraud or any other election offense pursuant to La.
+R.S.
+18:1461.2.
+Disabled and homebound voters may submit applications and documentation by mail, facsimile, commercial carrier, or hand delivery.

 Questions about voting in Louisiana?